millerms/CranburyChiropractic/_pages/services/neurologic-approach.md

 - Your report of effort and confidence during daily tasks or sport
 - Changes in pain/irritation during activity and rest
 - Tissue tolerance and range-of-motion rechecks
 {: .reveal .reveal--fade }

+### Evidence snapshot
+- Clinical guidelines for back and neck pain consistently recommend non‑pharmacologic care—education, exercise, and manual therapy—as first‑line options.
+- Research on sensorimotor (visual/vestibular/proprioceptive) training suggests it can improve balance, motor control, and comfort in many people.
+- Balance programs reduce fall risk in older adults; we quantify steadiness with a computerized balance score you can track over time.
+- Combining manual therapy with targeted exercises is often more helpful than either alone for many musculoskeletal complaints.
+{: .reveal .reveal--fade }

+### Tools we may use
+- Joint work (mobilization/adjustment) when specific motion is limited
+- Coordination work: eye–head drills, gaze stabilization, tempo/isometrics
+- Task‑based exercise progressions matched to your goals
+- Home “micro‑sets” you can fit into your day
+{: .reveal .reveal--fade }

+### Safety and referrals
+Your safety comes first.
+We screen for red flags, use imaging only when it would change the plan, and coordinate with other providers when needed (e.g., PT, orthopedics, neurology, or primary care).
+{: .reveal .reveal--fade }

 ### FAQs